FROM SALENTO TO THE HEIGHTS: BREWING COLOMBIAN HERITAGE IN UPPER MANHATTAN

 (corner of 165th Street / Next to Santa Rosa de Lima Church)

 And if you love supporting local flavor with global soul, be sure to follow SALENTO COLOMBIAN COFFEE AND KITCHEN on social media to stay connected with their latest creations and community vibes.
+Click the icons below to follow and like us!

 SALENTO COLOMBIAN COFFEE AND KITCHEN